ani-pur/Sentience-2/README.md

+Forked to make minor changes; will self-host and give access to all original contributors.

+---

 # Sentience

 **Mapping the AI ecosystem's sentiment landscape — tracking how public perception of AI companies ripples through their hardware supply chain and predicting where sentiment is heading next.**